Skip to navigation Skip to content

 The system will automatically check the balance of EBT records on the 21st day following activation.
 If an EBT card is found to have a residual balance of $20 or more, a MFU will be created with the text 'follow up why card <card number> has not been used' in the activity notes and the keywords of 'EBT' and 'PAYBAL'.
 A further review with a maturity date of 16 days in the future will also be set up.

-Balances of less than $20 are checked for from the time of the issue of the card:
+Balances of less than $20 are checked from the time the card was issued:

 • For customers who are no longer current, a MFU will be created with the text 'No current benefit.
 Reissue $<card balance>' in the activity notes and have keywords of 'EBT' and 'BALL20'